sphinx-doc/sphinx/Doc-3k/library/stdtypes.rst

 .. index:: pair: string; methods

-These are the string methods which both 8-bit strings and Unicode objects
+Below are listed the string methods which both 8-bit strings and Unicode objects support.
+In addition, Python's strings support the sequence type methods described in the
-support:
+:ref:`typesseq` section (above).
+To output formatted strings use template strings or the ``%`` operator described in the :ref:`typesseq-strings` section (below).
+Also, see the :mod:`re` module for string functions based on regular expressions.

 .. method:: str.capitalize()